jianlins/RuSH/README.md

 A UIMA analyses engine that wraps RuSH up is also available.
 The type system in this AE is dynamically coded, so that you can directly plug the AE into your own UIMA pipeline.
-If you are using native UIMA, the AE descripter can be found [here](https://github.com/jianlins/RuSH/blob/master/desc/RuSH_aeDescriptor.xml).
+- If you use native UIMA, the AE descripter can be found [here](https://github.com/jianlins/RuSH/blob/master/desc/RuSH_aeDescriptor.xml).
-If you are using UIMAFit, please refer to the example [TestRuSH_AE.java](https://github.com/jianlins/RuSH/blob/master/src/test/java/edu/utah/bmi/RuSH/TestRuSH_AE.java).
+- If you use UIMAFit, please refer to the example [TestRuSH_AE.java](https://github.com/jianlins/RuSH/blob/master/src/test/java/edu/utah/bmi/RuSH/TestRuSH_AE.java).

 Example codes can be found under src/test directory.
 When adapting RuSH to your local corpus, it is also an efficient way to make test cases while modifying RuSH rules.
 It will help you easily keep track of the errors that your new rules may introduce.